nhatrinh-269/ETL_example_with_WebScraping/README.md

-# Web Scraping and Data Loading
+# ETL example with Webscraping

-In this project, I want to give an example about webscraping.
+In this project I will show a simple example of building ETL(Extract-Tranform-Loading) with webscraping.
 By collecting all the tabular data on Wiki.

 ## Description